In Depth Baby Product Reviews Led by a Pediatrician

 While many of the strollers are large, some can be made smaller by removing seats or wheels to help them fit in smaller spaces.

-However, we caution that taking your stroller apart in a parking lot mid-rainstorm with a toddler and an infant just to pack it up to head home is more challenging than it looks, especially if anyone is hungry or tired.
+However, we caution that taking your stroller apart in a parking lot during a rainstorm with a toddler and an infant to pack it up and head home is more challenging than it looks, especially if anyone is hungry or tired.
 We recently added more lightweight and smaller options to the lineup with the UPPAbaby Minu Duo and the Zoe Twin v2; both are excellent contenders if your space is limited.

 double stroller - the zoe twin is one of the lightest and smallest options in the group.